fdonnet/ubik_accounting/README.md

 I don't know why, but my build fails in Github actions if I let this Tailwind instructions (related to the forms plugin).
 If someone has an idea...
 `EXEC : error : Cannot find module '@tailwindcss/forms'`

 **To use Tailwind in DEV**, you need to have node installed, Tailwind and Tailwind forms...
 I let you go on their site for installation instructions.
-Maybe, `npm install` command can be sufficient in the WebApp (server) project, cannot be sure because it sees to trigger a weird error in the dotnet build github action.
+Maybe, `npm install` command can be sufficient in the WebApp (server) project, cannot be sure because it seems to trigger a weird error in the dotnet build github actions.

 | Package | For what |
 |----------- | -------- |